 Living with type 2 diabetes can bring a number of serious health challenges that require significant lifestyle changes, especially in our diet.
 Therefore, we must pay more attention to the foods and drinks we consume.

 That’s because our blood glucose levels reflect the foods and beverages we choose.
 Failing to maintain proper blood glucose levels for a long time can cause damage to major organs like kidneys, liver, eyes, and heart.

 So, the first thing to do is to learn more about the foods we eat and find out which of them can pose problems for our blood glucose levels.
 Here’s a list of common foods that put our health in danger.

 Bread and cereals are one of the worst food groups for our blood sugar levels, but also one of the hardest ones to avoid.
 Although we don’t have to ditch these foods altogether, we should at least limit their consumption, especially bagels.

 Bagels can often provide the same amount of carbs as a few bowls of breakfast cereal or a few slices of bread.
 So, either avoid them or eat at least only a half of them at a time.

 Trail mix includes a combination of dried fruits, nuts, and sometimes candy, so it’s definitely a bad choice.
 However, it’s not bad only because it contains candy or chocolate, but also because it includes dried fruit.

-The combination of dried apples, pineapple, raisins, cranberries, and apricots can be sweetened with additional sugar, so they are not good for the blood glucose levels.
+The combination of dried apples, pineapple, raisins, cranberries, and apricots can be sweetened with additional sugar, so they are not good for blood glucose levels.
 What’s more, the water content of these fruits is removed, so we would probably over-indulge before we feel full.

 We should avoid not only sugary soda but also fruit juice.
-The reason for that is because fruit juice contains large amounts of sugar, even if it’s natural.
+The reason for that is that fruit juice contains large amounts of sugar, even if it’s natural.